Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 The reasoning was: ‘Families with disabled members face increased burdens and unhappiness, so it is better to kill the disabled individuals.’

-We now recognise that even in the present era, there remains a danger of being tainted by such eugenic ideology.
+We now understand that even in our own era, there remains a danger of being tainted by such eugenic ideology.

-In 2016, the perpetrator of the **Sagamihara Disability Facility Massacre, who killed 19 people at a facility for people with intellectual disabilities, acted on precisely the same motive: to reduce the burden on families and society.
+In 2016, the perpetrator of the Sagamihara disability facility attack, who killed 19 people, acted on precisely the same motive: to reduce the burden on families and society.

 Problems Unsolvable by Effort: Considering the Limits of Meritocracy Born from Capitalism